 Once you have begun incorporating these skill movements into your routine, try to get one or more strict pull-ups at the end of each week.
 It may take several weeks, depending on your strength level, but as long as you consistently perform the movements above, you can rest assured that you are building the strength necessary to master the strict pull-up.

 While there is certainly nothing wrong with kipping, it was intentionally left out of this guide for 2 reasons:

-a.)
-The first and most obvious reason is that kipping is best taught in person by your certified coaches.
-There are many “moving parts” in a kipping pull-up and having someone there to critique your form is essential.
+- The first and most obvious reason is that kipping is a more technical move that should be learned after you’re able to do standard strict pull-ups.
+There are many “moving parts” in a kipping pull-up, and having a solid strict pull-up foundation to build on is essential.

-b.)
-Also, without first building up the strength necessary to perform at least one (but ideally five or more) strict pull-ups, kipping “can” put you at a higher risk for shoulder injury.
+- Also, without first building up the strength necessary to perform at least one (but ideally five or more) strict pull-ups, kipping “can” put you at a higher risk for a shoulder injury.
 Kipping involves momentum generated by an explosive hip extension.
-Strength developed by mastering the strict pull-up will not only make kipping easier, it will also make it safer by allowing you to control the motion and momentum generated by your hips.
+The strength developed by mastering the strict pull-up will make kipping easier and safer by allowing you to control the motion and momentum generated by your hips.